Obtain plant collection summaries.

 - For example, to look up both Sequoiadendron giganteum (Lindl.)
 Buchholz and Rhododendron prunifolium (Small) Millais enter Sequoiadendron giganteum, Rhododendron prunifolium.

-Living accessions can be located on the grounds by referencing a grid and directional quadrants within them.
+Grounds locations provided by the search above reference a grid and directional quadrants within them.
 For instance, a white ash (Fraxinus americana) specimen is located in grid number 20, quadrant NE.
 This location, 20-NE, can be matched to a 200-foot-by-300-foot area on the grounds using this grid map.

 Locations for plants that fall within named garden locations are abbreviated as follows: